carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 - "Artificial neural networks (ANNs) are powerful models that can approximate any function given sufficient training data."
 - "The best method to decide between training methods (CBOW and Skip-gram) is to try both methods and see which one works best for your specific application."
 ---
+## Related Carpentries workshops
+We could spend an entire workshop on neural networks (see [here](https://carpentries-incubator.github.io/machine-learning-novice-sklearn/06-neural-networks/index.html) and [here](https://carpentries-incubator.github.io/deep-learning-intro/) for a couple of related lessons).
+Here, we will distill some of the most important concepts needed to understand them in the context of text-analysis.

 ## Mapping inputs to outputs using neural networks
 How is it that Word2Vec is able to represent words in such a semantically meaningful way?
 The key technology behind Word2Vec is an **artificial neural network**.
 Neural networks are highly prevalent in many fields now due to their exceptional ability to learn functions that can map a set of input features to some output (e.g., a label or predicted value for some target variable).
 Because of this general capability, they can be used for a wide assortment of tasks including...